Upstream#

 and also adds a condition on $upstream_probe

-to consider only responses from the Specifies a load balancing method for a server group where the client-server mapping is based on the hashed key value.
-The key can contain text, variables, and their combinations.
-Note that adding or removing a server from the group may result in remapping most of the keys to different servers.
-The method is compatible with the Cache::Memcached Perl library.
-If the Specifies a load balancing method for the group where requests are distributed among servers based on client IP addresses.
-The first three octets of the IPv4 address or the entire IPv6 address are used as a hashing key.
-The method ensures that requests from the same client will always be passed to the same server, except when this server is considered unavailable.
-In this case, the client requests will be passed to another server, which will most likely be the same server for that client as well.
-If one of the servers needs to be temporarily removed, it should be marked with the Activates the cache for connections to upstream servers.
-The Note It should be particularly noted that the keepalive directive does not limit the total number of connections to upstream servers that an Angie worker process can open.
-The Warning The Example configuration of memcached upstream with keepalive connections: For HTTP, the proxy_http_version directive should be set to "1.1" and the Note Alternatively, HTTP/1.0 persistent connections can be used by passing the "Connection: Keep-Alive" header field to an upstream server, though this method is not recommended.
-For FastCGI servers, it is required to set fastcgi_keep_conn for keepalive connections to work: Note SCGI and uwsgi protocols do not define a semantics for keepalive connections.
+(for example, with the If the Specifies a load balancing method for the group where requests are distributed among servers based on client IP addresses.
+The first three octets of the client's IPv4 address or the entire IPv6 address are used as a hashing key.
+The method ensures that requests from the same client will always be passed to the same server except when this server is unavailable.
+In that case, client requests will be passed to another server.
+Most likely this will also be the same server.
+If one of the servers needs to be temporarily removed, it should be marked with the Activates the cache of connections to upstream servers.
+The Note It should be particularly noted that the Warning The Example configuration of memcached upstream with keepalive connections: For HTTP, the proxy_http_version directive should be set to "1.1" and the Note Alternatively, HTTP/1.0 persistent connections can be used by passing the "Connection: Keep-Alive" header field to an upstream server, though this method is not recommended.
+For FastCGI servers, it is required to set fastcgi_keep_conn for keepalive connections to work: Note SCGI and uwsgi protocols do not have a concept of keepalive connections.
 Sets the maximum number of requests that can be served through one keepalive connection.
-After the maximum number of requests are made, the connection is closed.
+After the maximum number of requests is made, the connection is closed.
 Closing connections periodically is necessary to free per-connection memory allocations.
-Therefore, using too high a maximum number of requests could result in excessive memory usage and is not recommended.
+Therefore, using too high maximum number of requests could result in excessive memory usage and not recommended.
 Limits the maximum time during which requests can be processed through one keepalive connection.
 After this time is reached, the connection is closed following the subsequent request processing.
 Sets a timeout during which an idle keepalive connection to an upstream server will stay open.
 Specifies that a group should use a load balancing method where a request is passed to the server with the least number of active connections, taking into account weights of servers.
 If there are several such servers, they are tried in turn using a weighted round-robin balancing method.
 Default — upstream Specifies that the group should use a load balancing method where an active

 server's chance of receiving the request is inversely proportional to its